In Honour of O.D. Hopkins

 Blue Fire Megacoaster

-Since the roller coaster Blue Fire was new this year and first launched coaster in the south of Germany, the ride was targeted right at the beginning.
-This approach was absolutely justified, because where the queue at Blue Fire in the morning was only about 20 minutes, it was much longer in the afternoon.
-Somehow everybody wanted to drive Blue Fire.
+As Blue Fire was new this year and the first roller coaster to open in Southern Germany, the ride was targeted right from the start.
+This approach was absolutely justified, because while the queue for Blue Fire was only about 20 minutes in the morning, it was much longer in the afternoon.
+Somehow everyone wanted to ride Blue Fire.

-After you have taken a seat in the very comfortable trains of the roller coaster Blue Fire you pass through a small nonsensical dark ride part to be fired with all kinds of effects at a snail’s pace.
-This is followed by a very modest turnaround, which, like the following element of a looping, is driven through much too slowly.
-The steep turn before the ascent to the block brake can be seen as the highlight of the track, as long as you don’t come to a stop in the block brake.
-At the right speed, the following corkscrews are a lot of fun, but unfortunately, you don’t get to enjoy it very often.
-The absolute outrage, which is unfortunately called the highlight of a roller coaster par excellence by the fans, is the alleged and completely miscalculated Heartlineroll towards the end of the ride on Blue Fire.
+After taking your seat in the very comfortable trains of the Blue Fire roller coaster, you pass through a small, nonsensical dark ride section, where you are launched at a snail’s pace with all sorts of effects.
+This is followed by a very modest turn which, like the following element of a looping, is taken far too slowly.
+The steep turn before the climb up to the block brake can be seen as the highlight of the ride, as long as you don’t come to a stop in the block brake.
+The following corkscrew is a lot of fun at the right speed, but unfortunately you don’t get to enjoy it very often.
+The absolute outrage, which fans unfortunately call the highlight of a coaster par excellence, is the supposed and completely miscalculated heartline roll towards the end of the ride on Blue Fire.

-Blue Fire is by far one of the most boring roller coasters par excellence, absolutely nothing is right here and one can only hope that the company Mack Rides will recognize and use the potential of the following rides.
-Where the first part of the ride is much too slow, the second part on Blue Fire is unfortunately much too fast, so that at the end a powerless, boring and bad roller coaster is waiting for its guests, who, due to a lack of experience with inversions and launches, think that the ride is superior.
+Blue Fire is by far one of the most boring roller coasters around, nothing is right and one can only hope that Mack Rides will realise the potential of the following rides.
+Where the first part of the ride is far too slow, the second part on Blue Fire is unfortunately far too fast, leaving guests with a weak, boring and bad coaster that they will think is better due to their lack of experience with inversions and launches.

-To wake up from the deep sleep the coffee house in the immediate vicinity of the track was tested.
-The coffee served there is pretty damn good and therefore the real highlight of the Icelandic themed area.
+To wake up from this deep sleep, the café next to the ride was tested.
+The coffee served there is damn good and is the real highlight of the Icelandic themed area.

-After leaving Iceland in the direction of Portugal, you will find yourself in front of the impressive structure of the Atlantika Supersplash.
-Unfortunately the ride, as well as other rides of this type, can’t do anything, but there is a soak zone to get at least a little bit wet.
-The nonsensical backwards part during the ride can be supplemented by an even more nonsensical 540° turn on the first turntable, as long as the capacity is not fully utilized.
+After leaving Iceland and heading towards Portugal, you find yourself in front of the impressive structure of the Atlantica Supersplash.
+Unfortunately, like other rides of this type, it can’t do anything, but there’s a drench zone to get a little wet.
+The nonsensical backwards part of the ride can be complemented by an even more nonsensical 540° turn on the first turntable, as long as the capacity is not fully utilised.

 Tiroler Wildwasserbahn

-To get really wet you have to make a pilgrimage to the Tiroler Wildwasserbahn, which does its age credit.
-Specially at this ride you can see how much Europa Park is trying to take care of its rides, as this log flume looks like new and rides like new, a thing that is unfortunately not the case in other parks.
-The degree of wetness is outstanding and the cave you ride through is just great.
+If you want to get really wet, make a pilgrimage to the Tiroler Wildwasserbahn, which lives up to its age.
+Especially on this ride you can see how much Europa Park takes care of its rides, as this log flume looks and rides like new, which is not the case in other parks.
+The level of wetness is excellent and the cave you go through is just great.

 Alpenexpress Enzian

-The Alpenexpress Enzian also makes its rounds through the same cave and, like its slightly longer brother from the Soltau Heide Park, is quite convincing.
-But not only the Powered Coaster shows clear parallels to Soltau, you can also find a larger version of the Seerestaurant in the Heide, as well as some smaller attractions that are more or less the same.
+The Alpenexpress Enzian also makes its rounds through the same cave and is just as impressive as its slightly longer brother from Soltau Heide Park.
+But not only the Powered Coaster shows clear parallels to Soltau, you can also find a bigger version of the Seerestaurant in the Lüneburg Heath, as well as some smaller attractions that are more or less the same.

 Fjord Rafting

-The Fjord Rafting also looks like a small version of the Mountain Rafting, but unfortunately the ride itself is not really exciting or even wet.
-The rapids, the waterfalls and the wave pool are particularly mild here.
-The design is nice, but you can tell the age of the Intamin ride.
+Fjord rafting also looks like a small version of Mountain Rafting, but unfortunately the ride itself is not really exciting or even wet.
+The rapids, the waterfalls and the wave pool are particularly mild.
+The design is nice, but you can see the age of the Intamin ride.

-Besides the HUSS Pirate in the immediate vicinity, there are not many rides from other manufacturers in the park.
-Besides the Zierer Wellenflug in Austria and the Zamperla attractions in the English themed area, the Chance C.P.
-Huntigton train there is only the Intamin Gyro Tower in the French themed area, and the biggest European roller coaster by the manufacturer B&M so far.
+Apart from the HUSS Pirate nearby, there are not many rides from other manufacturers in the park.
+Apart from the Zierer Wellenflug in Austria, the Zamperla attractions in the English themed area and the Chance C.P.
+Huntigton train, there is only the Intamin Gyro Tower in the French themed area and the biggest European roller coaster by B&M.

 Silver Star

-The Silver Star is the epitome of a parking lot roller coaster and makes perfect use of this fact with a suitable theming.
-The out & back design of the layout looks breathtaking due to the height, but rides relatively harmless.
-While in the first row you only get an unpleasant breeze during the ride, in the back row you experience some nice floating airtime at its best.
-Unfortunately, the ride has the worst queue since the invention of the queue, which is why queuing in the summer time with a waiting time of more than 20 minutes is definitely not worthwhile.
+Silver Star is the quintessential car park roller coaster and makes perfect use of this fact with a fitting theme.
+The layout’s out & back design looks breathtaking due to the height, but the ride is relatively harmless.
+While in the front row you only get an unpleasant breeze during the ride, in the back row you get some nice floating airtime at its best.
+Unfortunately, the ride has the worst queue since the invention of the queue, so a 20-minute wait in the summer is definitely not worth it.

 Eurosat